DevOps-Cert/linuxsystemadministration/README.md

 The first download will be at WAN speed; but, subsequent downloads should be much faster.
 More tweaks can be found at https://wiki.ubuntu.com/SquidDebProxy
 ### apt-mirror
 An alternative idea would be a local apt-mirror repository which will never slow you down in that all files will be local; but, it will take a significant amount of time and space to populate your repository.
-This will take in the ballpark of 129.0 GB heavily depending on configuration (use deb-amd64 to not also download i386).
+While the fastest automated solution from a loading of any package once mirror is populated; the space makes this a suspect method as mi take in the ballpark of 129.0 GB heavily depending on configuration (use deb-amd64 to not also download i386).

 ### apt-cacher-ng